HumanAssisted/JACS/README.md

 create second agent
 first agent grants permissions to second agent

-second agent makes some edits and adds a  message
+second agent makes some edits

 now you can verify everychange in the task